Maddie Blaustein: Personal life

 Blaustein was born on Long Island, New York, and was the second oldest of five children.
 She was assigned male at birth.
 She was born intersex, and transitioned to female.
 Her experience as an activist in the transgender community helped her to organize and support groups of people in Second Life.

 Video game localization coordinator and translator Jeremy Blaustein is her brother.

 Death

-Blaustein died on December 11, 2008, at age 48 in Christ Hospital of Jersey City, New Jersey, from an untreated stomach virus (possibly gastroenteritis) that she had been suffering from a couple of weeks prior.
-She is buried at the Congregation B'nai Israel Cemetery in Northampton, Hampshire County, Massachusetts.
+Blaustein died on December 11, 2008, at age 48, from an untreated stomach virus (possibly gastroenteritis) that she had been suffering from a couple of weeks prior.
+She is buried at the Congregation B'nai Israel Cemetery in Northampton, Massachusetts.